timjroberts/cucumber-js-tsflow/README.md

   or the `--world-parameters` CLI option.
 - `CucumberLog`, which exposes the `log` method of the `World` object.
 - `CucumberAttachments`, which exposes the `attach` method of the `World` object.
+- `ScenarioInfo`, which exposes information about the running scenario and allows changing the behavior of steps and hooks based on tags easier.